proycon/sxmo-docs/INSTALLGUIDE.md

 ## **Prebaked Images**

 The easiest way to get started using Sxmo is just to grab a prebaked image from our image release page.
-These images are built via our [continous integration system](https://builds.sr.ht/~mil/sxmo-image-builder) based on the lastest state of our [alpine repository](http://sxmo.lrdu.org/alpine_repository).
+These images are built via our [continuous integration system](https://builds.sr.ht/~mil/sxmo-image-builder) based on the latest state of our [alpine repository](http://sxmo.lrdu.org/alpine_repository).
 These images under the hood are based on [postmarketOS](http://postmarketos.org).

 **Install Steps:**

-1. Download the lastest release image from: [Sxmo Pinephone Images](http://images.lrdu.org/)
+1. Download the latest release image from: [Sxmo Pinephone Images](http://images.lrdu.org/)
 2. Extract the image: `unxz sxmo-pinephone*.xz`
 3. Write  the image to your SD card: `dd if=sxmo-pinephone*.img of=/dev/mmcblkp0`
 4. Pop the SD card into your Pinephone and see the [Userguide](https://git.sr.ht/~mil/sxmo-docs/tree/master/USERGUIDE.md)